khiemdam/weather-web-app/README.md

 ![Author][author-shield]
 [![LinkedIn][linkedin-shield]][linkedin-url] [![Handshake][handshake-shield]][handshake-url] ![Status][status-shield]

-# Workflow Web Application
+# Weather Web Application

-### A web application from scratch that allows users to keep track of their upcoming events, tasks, and due dates.
-This web app is built on a Python Flask REST API for the back end, and uses HTML and Javascript for the front end UI/UX.
-The service will be deployed through AWS.
+### A web application from scratch that allows users to view the temperature, humidity, and wind speed in any city in the world.
+This web app is built utilizing a REST API to make back end calls, and uses HTML, CSS and Javascript for the front end UI/UX.

 ## Table of Contents
 * [Motivation](#motivation)